alphagov/govuk-rfcs/rfc-113-expanding-draft-access-for-unauthenticated-users.md

   authentication and auth-bypass token when considering access to resources.
-- Content Store will be updated to allow an auth-bypass id to be present in the links of a content item, this will be checked against a user provided auth-bypass_id for content items that are not access limited.
+- Content Store will be updated to allow an auth-bypass id to be present in the links of a content item, this will be checked against a user provided auth-bypass id for content items that are not access limited.
 - Publishing API will be changed to support the sharing of auth-bypass ids for an edition through link expansion rules.
 - Publishing API and Content Store will have their access limit code decoupled from auth-bypass ids.
 This will be done to remove a frequent source of confusion that conflates the separate processes of access limiting and auth-bypass.
-- Collections Publisher will be changed to include a flag in auth-bypass tokens that provide draft asset access.
+- Collections Publisher will be changed to include a flag in auth-bypass tokens that provide access to all draft assets that are not access limited.
 To reflect the increased access of a token they will be given an expiry time (anticipated to be 1 month).
 Collections Publisher will also be updated to include origin information in the token (such as creator id and content id) to allow a token to be audited.
-The [auth-bypass token documentation][auth-bypass-token-docs] will be updated to reflect this as the best practice for future auth-bypass tokens
+The [auth-bypass token documentation][auth-bypass-token-docs] will be updated to reflect this as the best practice for future auth-bypass tokens.

 ### Rejected alternative approaches